weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 1. We downloaded a GerDraCor snapshot on August 31, 2021, by cloning its git repository (`git clone git@github.com:dracor-org/gerdracor.git`).
-2. Using a small Python script we extracted for each play the title (XPath: `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:title`) and the name of the author (XPath:
+2. Using a small Python script, we extracted the title (XPath: `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:title`) and author's name (XPath:
-   `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:author`).
-The
+   `tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:author`) for each play.
-   resulting TSV file contains 545 plays (author name in the format "Surname, Forname" and title separated by a tabulator character) and starts as follows:
+   The resulting TSV file contains 545 plays.
+The name of authors is stored in the format "Surname, Forename", titles of plays separated from it by a tab character.

+   Here the first entries of the resulting list:
    ```
    Alberti, Konrad   Brot!
    Alberti, Konrad   Im Suff
    André, Johann   Der Comödienfeind
    Anzengruber, Ludwig   Das vierte Gebot
    Anzengruber, Ludwig   Der Gwissenswurm
-   ...
+   [...]
    ```
-3. Looping over the list of plays, we queried BDSL for interpretations of each play on August 31, 2021.
-Specifically, it is possible to search for "Behandeltes Werk" (work treated), which allows us to restrict the search to scholarly works whose subject is a specific work (using the title of the play).
+3. Looping over the list of plays, we queried BDSL for interpretations of each play on the same day, August 31, 2021.
+It is possible to search for "Behandeltes Werk" (work treated), which allows us to restrict the search to scholarly articles whose subject is a specific work (using the plays' titles).
 As some titles are ambiguous, initial tests have shown that we need to further restrict the search to "Behandelte Person" (person treated), which names the author of the work.